ankihg/trunks-of-seattle/README.md

 POST /signup {username:'tad', password:'plz'}
 ```

-A successful user sign up or log in will respond with json of the form below
+A successful user sign up or log in will respond with JSON of the form below
 ```
 {
   message: 'User Created', // a brief descript of the transaction